pineman/abra/README.md

 ## TODO
  * Different error color when cursor is red
+ * Prevent players in a room having the same color
  * Cookie client name
  * Recheck & reorganize client
  * npm all the things!